Sign-up for the latest Lookout news and threat research

 Hank Schless 00:43

 Absolutely.
-So So today, we're gonna be covering Mobile Security, and specifically, what security isn't isn't.
-People, obviously are using their mobile phones or tablets more, especially as they try to stay productive, while people are working from home more frequently now.
-And there's sort of this idea that mobile devices exist at the intersection of our work in our personal lives becoming more and more of a thing.
-So for a lot of organizations, there's sort of this misconception that if I have mobile device management or MDM, which we'll get into deployed, then my devices are secure.
-May, Victoria, you can chime in on this one, where that misconception come from?
+So today, we're gonna be covering mobile security, and specifically, what security isn't isn't.
+People, obviously, are using their mobile phones or tablets more, especially as they try to stay productive, while people are working from home more frequently now.
+And there's sort of this idea that mobile devices exist at the intersection of our work and our personal lives becoming more and more of a thing.
+So, for a lot of organizations, there's sort of this misconception that if I have mobile device management or MDM, which we'll get into, deployed, then my devices are secure.
+Maybe, Victoria, you can chime in on this one, where that misconception come from?
 What's kind of the genesis of it?
 And why do people have it if it's called management and not security?

 Victoria 01:33